nasa/astrobee/tools/bag_processing/readme.md

 functionality, but more robust to incomplete message definitions because it doesn't need to deserialize the messages to filter on topic.

+## `splice_bag`
+Interactively splices a bagfile at selected timestamps to create multiple smaller bagfiles, which when combined span the original bagfile.
+Iterates through the bagfile images to allow the user to select splice points.

 ## `trim_bag`
 Creates a new bagfile with trimmed start and end times from a provided bagfile.